bbc/chaos-lambda/README.md

 http://docs.aws.amazon.com/AmazonCloudWatch/latest/events/ScheduledEvents.html
 for documentation on the syntax.

+By default all Auto Scaling Groups in the region are targets.
+Set the `DefaultMode` parameter to `off` to change this, so that only ASGs with a `chaos-lambda-termination` tag (see below) are affected.

 To receive notifications if the lambda function fails for any reason, create another stack using the `cloudformation/templates/alarms.json` template.
 This takes the lambda function name (something similar to